MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/log-analyze-usage.md

 ### To download your usage logs by using PowerShell

-1. Start Windows PowerShell with the **Run as administrator** option and use the [Connect-AadrmService](/powershell/aipservice/connect-aadrmservice) cmdlet to connect to the Azure Rights Management service:
+1. Start Windows PowerShell with the **Run as administrator** option and use the [Connect-AipServiceService](/powershell/aipservice/connect-aadrmservice) cmdlet to connect to the Azure Rights Management service:

     ```
-    Connect-AadrmService
+    Connect-AipServiceService
     ```

 2. Run the following command to download the logs for a specific date: